yunjae-kim/Quantum-LATTE/README.md

 where $w(t) = \frac{1}{2}\left(1 - \cos\left(\frac{2\pi t}{T}\right)\right)$ is the Hanning window.

-Peaks in $g(\omega)$ correspond to characteristic vibrational frequencies of the solid — analogous to phonon branches in a crystal.
+Peaks in $g(\omega)$ correspond to characteristic vibrational frequencies of the solid.

 ---